 By unions married, do offend thine ear,

 They do but sweetly chide thee, who confounds

 In singleness the parts that thou shouldst bear.

-In the second quatrain of Sonnet 8 he presents what he thinks is the answer to the problem.
+In the second quatrain of Sonnet 8, Shakespeare presents what he thinks is the answer to the problem.
 He says that the reason things are quite clicking for the speaker is that he is not in harmony himself.
 The youth has remained single and has no chord against which to resonate.
 The music is pushing back against him for this choice.

 Mark how one string, sweet husband to another,